Medical racism in the United States: Medical education

-The lack of medical education about minority groups is evident in various studies and experiences.
-In a 2016 study, white medical students incorrectly believed that Black patients had a higher pain tolerance than white patients, perpetuating harmful stereotypes.
-These beliefs were rooted in unfounded notions, such as thicker skin or less sensitive nerve endings in Black individuals, echoing racist ideologies of the past.
-This bias extends beyond education, as racialized minority healthcare users report feeling unjustly reprimanded and scolded by healthcare staff, as noted by African American women in the USA.
-Furthermore, research reveals disparities in pain medication prescriptions, with white male physicians prescribing less to Black patients, fueled by perceptions of biological differences in pain reactions between races.
-These findings underscore the urgent need for reforms in medical education to address racial biases and promote sensitivity.
-Additionally, statistics show that African Americans are disproportionately subjected to less desirable healthcare services, like limb amputations, highlighting systemic inequalities that several authors state must be confronted and rectified.
-Studies done on the curriculums of medical schools in the US have found that within the assigned textbook readings, there exists a disparity between the representation of race and skin color in textbook case studies relative to the US population.
+There is a lack of medical education about minority groups.
+In a 2016 study, White medical students incorrectly believed that Black patients had a higher pain tolerance than White patients.
+These beliefs were rooted in unfounded notions, such as thicker skin or less sensitive nerve endings in Black individuals, echoing racist ideologies.
+Minority patients report feeling unjustly reprimanded and scolded by healthcare staff, as noted by African American women.
+Furthermore, research reveals disparities in pain medication prescriptions, with White male physicians prescribing less to Black patients, fueled by perceptions of biological differences in pain reactions between races.
+African Americans are disproportionately subjected to less desirable healthcare services, like limb amputations, highlighting systemic inequalities.
+In medical schools in the US, within assigned textbook readings, there exists a disparity between the representation of race and skin color in textbook case studies relative to the US population.
 This is true for both visual and textual lecture materials.

 A group of studies done on the representation of race and gender in course slides for the University of Washington School of Medicine, preclinical lecture slides at the Warren Alpert Medical School of Brown University and case studies used at the University of Minnesota Medical School simultaneously showed associations of race as a "risk factor" and a lack of racial diversity.

 In this image is one of the first symptoms of lyme disease, erythema migrans, depicted on white skin.
 Without more diverse depictions, this rash may be harder to detect on those with darker skin tones.